cthit/chalmersit-rails/README.md

 rake rails:update:bin
 rbenv rehash

-# Then serve:
+# Start server:
-rails server
+Start the server by running the completed launch script.

 # To connect to the server simply connect to your ip address on port 3000
 ```